Is the Earth producing enough oxygen for future generations?

 Per the all-knowing internet:

-- The world’s population increases 1.1% per year.
+- The world’s population increases by 1.1% per year.

-- The world’s energy consumption is increasing 1-2% per year.
+- The world’s energy consumption is increasing by 1-2% per year.

-- The dead zones in the ocean are increasing at 20% per year.
+- The dead zones in the ocean are increasing by 20% per year.

 Let’s assume that the increase in energy consumption accounts for the increase in population.
 For this calculation, I needed to use a compound interest calculator.
 For the numbers, I entered: